GoogleChrome/web.dev/src/site/content/en/blog/image-tooling-report/index.md

 ---
 layout: post
 title: "Make your site picture perfect with image.tooling.report"
-subhead: Check out the state of image tooling
+subhead: Check out the state of image tooling.
 authors:
   - TODO
-date: 2022-04-15
+date: 2022-04-20
-description: Check out the state of image tooling
+description: Check out the state of image tooling.
 tags:
   - blog
-  - case-study
+  - images
-  - web-vitals
+  - performance
 ---

 It is one thing to put an image on the web&mdash;but it is hard to do it well.
 Picking the right format, compression, dots per inch (DPI), and hundreds of other settings can otherwise easily be forgotten when we do all this ourselves.